 Oh, and if your ordination expired a while back and you were busy doing other things and forgot to renew, you do not have to start over from scratch.
-Drop us a line and we’ll walk you through the simple reactivation process.
+Simply renew your ordination term and pick up right where you left off!

 The wonderful image accompanying this post was taken by Chris Moncus.
 To view Chris’ work and to book him for your ceremony, please visit ChrisMoncusPhoto.com.